nz-stefan/dsa-blog/content/courses/custom-course.md

 +++
+title = "Choose a Topic"
-title = "Data Science Introduction" date = "2019-3-06"
+date = "2019-3-06"
-description = "Learn what the data science hype is all about and how data professionals spent their time.
-The course covers a hands-on data analysis, the basics of machine learning and includes a practical R Shiny dashboard exercise." icon = "tf-streetsign"
+description = "Do you have a specific problem or data science topic you would like us to cover?
+Chances are we have experienced a similar problem before and can develop bespoke course material on short notice.
+Reach out to discuss details!" icon = "tf-ion-ios-help-outline"
 +++

-TODO: Change course syllabus

 Get to know your customers and learn about the process of dividing a broad consumer market into sub-groups of consumers (segments) based on shared characteristics such as geography, demographic, behaviour and psychographic.